pbuehler/documentation/docs/tutorials/tableCombinations.md

 <a name="atask"></a>
 ### ATask

-Tables can be related - tracks belong to a collision, FT0 signals to a bunch crossing, muon clusters to a muon track, etc, etc. To express this child-parent relation, the childs have index columns which point into the parent table (see the <a href="../framework/datamodel.html#table-relations">Data Model</a>).
+Tables can be related - tracks belong to a collision, FT0 signals to a bunch crossing, muon clusters to a muon track, etc, etc. To express this child-parent relation, the children have index columns which point into the parent table (see the <a href="../framework/datamodel.html#table-relations">Data Model</a>).

-If we'd e.g. like to loop over all collisons and over all tracks belonging to a collision we would typically setup a 2-loop structure - first looping over all collisions and within this loop, loop over all tracks belonging to the collision.
+If we'd e.g. like to loop over all collisions and over all tracks belonging to a collision we would typically setup a 2-loop structure - first looping over all collisions and within this loop, loop over all tracks belonging to the collision.

 Using the full power of the task's process method this can be done without explicit looping over the collisions.
 In the code snippet below, the process method is called with two arguments, an argument of type Collision and one of type Tracks.
 In this case the framework takes care of selecting (grouping) the tracks belonging to a given collision.
 The process method is executed for each entry in the Collisions table with the tracks belonging to the given collision only.